MiemieMethod/bedrock-docs/docs/refs/protocols/packets/legacytelemetryeventpacket.md

 /////// define
 Item Id：<!-- md:samp varint -->

-- 基本类型。Id of the relevant item used in the interaction.
+- 基本类型。protocol.packet.legacytelemetryeventpacket.item_id.descriptionId of the relevant item used in the interaction.

 ///////